Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Causal Inference for Ordinal Outcomes

 We propose to use two causal parameters that measure the probabilities that the treatment is beneficial and strictly beneficial for the experimental units:

-The causal parameters $\tau$ and $\eta$ are measures of causal effects that are well defined for any types of outcomes, and of particular interest to ordinal outcomes.
-Similar causal measures appeared in biomedical \citep{Gadbury:2000, newcombe2006confidence1, newcombe2006confidence2, zhou2008statistical, huang2015inequality, demidenko2016p} and social sciences \citep{Heckman:1997, Djebbari:2008, Fan:2010, Fan:2014}.
+The causal parameters $\tau$ and $\eta$ are measures of causal effects that are well-defined for any types of outcomes, and of particular interest to ordinal outcomes.{ To be more specific, they can complement the distributional causal effects and provide more information about what would happen under treatment versus control for an ordinal outcome. }Similar causal measures appeared in biomedical \citep{Gadbury:2000, Newcombe:2006a, Newcombe:2006b, Zhou:2008, Huang:2017, Demidenko:2016} and social sciences \citep{Heckman:1997, Djebbari:2008, Fan:2010, Fan:2014}.
 In practice, we suggest using the pair $(\tau, \eta)$ as measures of causal effects on ordinal outcomes.
 For example, if the sharp null holds, i.e., $Y_i(1) = Y_i(0)$ for all units $i$, then $\tau = 1$ and $\eta = 0$.
 In this case, using only $\tau$ may be misleading.
 Nevertheless, we argue that the parameter $\tau$ is as important as $\eta$.
 Because $ 1 - \tau = \mathrm{pr} \left\{ Y_i (0) > Y_i (1) \right\}$, the value of $\tau$ determines the probability that the control is strictly beneficial for the experimental units.
 Due to the symmetry of treatment and control labels, $\tau$ and $\eta$ are equally useful for real data analysis.

 We use the following numerical example to show the values of $m_j$, $\tau$ and $\eta.$

 \begin{example} Consider the following probability matrix: